 The distinction between bars and restaurants is blurred so I haven't attempted to separate them.
 All places will serve drinks without food, and most places serve breakfast and tapas.
 Those with an asterisk also do full meals.

-Paseo de la Playa and thereabouts
+Paseo de la Playa and nearby

 Freiduría/Churrería "Entre Todos": Snack bar with fresh fried fish and seafood, churros and ice cream.